IBM/qpylib/CONTRIBUTING.md

 Pull requests will be accepted only if `lint.sh` produces no warnings or errors.

+`lint.sh` uses pylint to analyse the project's Python source code **and** unit tests.

 ### Test

-Pull requests will be accepted only if `test.sh` reports no test failures **and** sufficient test coverage.
+Pull requests will be accepted only if `test.sh` reports no test failures **and** full test coverage.

+`test.sh` uses pytest and pytest-cov to execute the unit tests.

 ### Build

 The output of `build.sh` is a `tar.gz` file and a `.whl` file.

 You can take either file and use `pip install` to install qpylib as a package into your Python 3 environment.